Vajram (2015 film): Plot

 The movie opens up intriguingly at a juvenile prison, where four teenage boys – Aravind, Madurai, Pandi, and Kuttymani – land up there on charges of raping their classmate.
-A brief gloomy segment reveals that they torture the inmates of juvenile homes undergo at the hands of the wardens.
-Meanwhile, we see a police officer, who is the benami of a greedy minister named Selvanayagam, who has entrusted him with a 100 crore property, and the former wants to usurp it.
-He hatches a plan, picks up the four boys for his own benefit, and asks them to kidnap Selvanayagam.
-Little did he realize that the convicted boys already have a score to settle with Selvanayagam, who was responsible for them landing up at prison.
+A brief gloomy segment reveals that they torture the inmates of juvenile homes at the hands of the wardens.
+Meanwhile, a police officer is the benami of a greedy minister named Selvanayagam, who has entrusted him with a 100 crore property, and the former wants to usurp it.
+The officer hatches a plan, picks up the four boys for his own benefit, and asks them to kidnap Selvanayagam.
+Little did he realize that the convicted boys already have a score to settle with Selvanayagam, who was responsible for them landing up in prison.
 With their own agendas set, they kidnap Selvanayagam's daughter Yazhini and take her hostage in a forest.
-Did the boys manage to take revenge on Selvanayagam and how they accomplish it narrated in violent ways forms the rest.
+Did the boys manage to take revenge on Selvanayagam and how they accomplish it forms the rest of the story.

 Production

-The gang of four after Pasanga, Goli Soda, teamed up again in Vajram.
-Newcomer Pavani reddy is the female lead.
-Jayaprakash has done a negative role in the film.
-Thambi Ramaiah scores as a supporting character.
+The gang of four from Pasanga and Goli Soda teamed up again in Vajram.
+Newcomer Pavani Reddy is the female lead, Jayaprakash plays a negative role, and Thambi Ramaiah plays a supporting character.
 The filming was held at Assam forests.

 Release

-The satellite rights of the film were sold to Raj TV.
+The satellite rights were sold to Raj TV.
 The film was initially given an A certificate by the Indian Censor Board for violence; however, it was re-censored and was given a U certificate.

 Critical response

 The film received negative reviews.
-Deccan chronicle wrote:"Had the director infused a clearer and believable screenplay, the film would have ended up a decent entertainer".
+Deccan chronicle wrote: "Had the director infused a clearer and believable screenplay, the film would have ended up a decent entertainer".
 The Hindu criticised stating that "it is a difficult film to sit through.
 It could have been a lot more interesting had it simply concerned itself with the problems in juvenile detention centres.
 But in its present form, the film’s idealistic message isn’t new and neither is the means it employs to make it".